taiyaky/verikloak-bff/docs/rails.md

 - Leaving the Rails-side ForwardedAccessToken middleware enabled (double promotion/conflicts)
 - Misconfigured `trusted_proxies` leading to `untrusted_proxy` (401)
 - Missing forwarded token with `require_forwarded_header: true` (401)
+- Forgetting to set `claims_consistency_mode: :log_only` in environments where mismatches should not block traffic